Monica-Kirabo/tdd-student-store-starter/README.md

 - [x] User can search for products.
 - [x] User can click on a product in the grid to view additional product details.
 Navigation is via a React Router.
 - [x] User can click to expand the shopping cart in the left navigation.
-- [x] User can click the '+' button on a product cart to increment that product in the shopping cart.
+- [] User can click the '+' button on a product cart to increment that product in the shopping cart.
-- [x] User can click the '-' button on a product cart to increment that product in the shopping cart.
+- [] User can click the '-' button on a product cart to increment that product in the shopping cart.
 - [ ] Shopping cart displays a table of products, quantities, subtotal, tax, and total.
 - [ ] User can check out, and can view receipt upon completion.

 #### Stretch Features

-- [ ] User can click in the top navigation bar to scroll to the relevant section.
+- [ x] User can click in the top navigation bar to scroll to the relevant section.
 - [x] User sees a "not found" display when searching for a nonexistent product.
 - [ ] Create an endpoint for fetching all orders in the database, and an endpoint for serving an individual order based on its id.
 - [ ] Build a page in the UI that displays the list of all past orders and lets the user click on any individual order to take them to a more detailed page of the transaction.